zrml/containers4developers/d3/readme.md

 # Use Case
 I get it, containers holds code and run processes.
-What if I don't want to have to create new containers wasting time with the build process?
+What if I don't want to create new containers, wasting time with the build process?
 Is it possible to leverage pre-packaged interpreters, compilers, framework etc. and dynamically pass my code, info, html, css, images, config-files even, without building a container and have to copy things and create YAC (yet another container)?